 - When it’s time to change your baby, remove the nappy.

 - Drop solids down the toilet.
 If a significant amount of solids remains, rinse excess off.
-One option to do this is a nappy sprayer which is fitted to the side of your toilet and sprays solids off the nappy and straight into the toilet.

 - If using a biodegradable liner, dispose of liner in the rubbish.
 Don’t throw down the toilet as it can block the plumbing.
 If using a cloth liner, remove as much solid material as possible and place liner in nappy bucket.

 - Pop nappy in nappy bucket or in your wet bag if out and about.

 - Wash dirty nappies every second day.
 You can wash at night or first thing in the morning and then hang out to dry for the day.

 - First, wash in a 30-40 degree pre-rinse/pre-wash cycle with detergent.
 This gets rid of excess soiling before the main wash.
 It is also advisable to do this as modern water conservative washing machines will recycle water from pre-rinse into the regular cycle and you don’t want your nappies being washed in dirty water.